performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Starting and Stopping the PMCD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PMCDstarting and stoppingTo start the daemon, enter the following
+To start the daemon, enter the following
 commands as ``root`` on each PCP collection system:

 ::